Gold for the Caesars: Production

 Gold for the Caesars was an Italian-French peplum film produced by Joseph Fryd, Bernard Borderie and Freda's friend Attilio Riccio.
 It featured Jeffrey Hunter and Ron Randell from King of Kings.

 The film was based on the 1961 Florence A. Seward novel of the same name.

 The film was originally intended to be made by MGM as early as 1961, but was put off after the box-office disappointment of King of Kings (1961).

 Fryd took over the production to make it a lower budget production in Europe.
 This also had the film's story drastically changed from the novel with a greater focus on the action than characterisation.

 The film was shot near Terni in 1962.
 Filming commenced September 1962.

 Dahlia Lavi was originally announced as the female lead.

 André De Toth is credited as the director in the American version of the film.
 The Italian version of the film credits Sabatino Ciuffini as the director, while De Toth is credited as the "supervising director".
 This would make the film Ciuffini's only directorial role.

 Second unit director Riccardo Freda, who is officially credited as a second unit director, stated that "I claim the whole film as mine from start to finish.
 The producers put De Toth aside on the second day of shooting.
 André de Toth did not shoot anything."

 The film was one of several De Toth made in Italy, others including Morgan the Pirate and The Moguls.
 De Toth described his films in Italy as "a vacation, taking a breather between climbing new peaks.
 Unfortunately, I climbed the wrong one, and when I skied down one of the Swiss Alps, I broke my neck.
 And that wasn't on the schedule," which only had De Toth return to directing in 1968.

 In his memoirs, De Toth mentions the film in passing in De Toth on De Toth.
-He said "I loved Italy, I loved them [the actors in his iflms] and the dolce vita.
+He said "I loved Italy, I loved them [the actors in his films] and the dolce vita.
 I did what I could, I was up front, I didn’t hoodwink them or myself.
 Those films served them and were good for me as an experiment."

 The film's female lead Mylène Demongeot wrote in her own autobiography Tiroirs secrets stated that "De Toth seemed more interested in playing golf than in movies.
 He willingly left free ground to Riccardo Freda, who shot very spectacular scenes."

 Ron Randell called the film "sheer murder.
 It was a miracle no one was killed."
 He said Ricardo Freda was "a killer - but a great action director.
 He seemingly doesn't care if you're stepped on by a horse."